 The ancient stone gate overgrown with vegetation welcomed us to Hoa Nghiem Cave.

 The 400 year old Lady Buddha statue carved from the same mountain stone, blends in the backdrop.
-The statue was believed to be made in 1640 by the merchants of Hoi An.
+This statue was believed to be made in 1640 by the merchants of Hoi An.
 There’s another beautiful destination in Da Nang with a noteworthy statue of Lady Buddha.
 Read here for more.

 Huyen Khong Cave- No 10

 The entrance through rugged stone stairs guarded by Mandarin statues on both sides offer quite a dramatic look to the cave.
 After that what you witness is ages old sheer brilliance.

 Linh Nham Cave- No. 6